 - Register under Startup India

-- Collaborate with R&D leaders such as Marut Drones
+- Collaborate with R&D leaders such as Marut Drones to build advanced spraying drones

 If You’re a Student: